MDaemon Technologies Blog

 By Brad Wyro

-So whether you use Office 365, Microsoft Exchange, or any other on premise or cloud hosted email service, are you confident you are protected from accidental or intentional exposure of confidential information contained in email, such as Social Security or Tax-ID numbers, or bank account numbers?
+So whether you run Microsoft 365, Microsoft Exchange, or any other on-premises or cloud-hosted email service, are you confident you’re protected against the accidental or intentional exposure of confidential information, such as Social Security or Tax-ID numbers, bank account details, and protected health information, sent via email?

-Archiving with Data Retention & Legal Hold in Security Gateway
+1. Archiving with Data Retention & Legal Hold

-A small, early investment in additional email security and compliance can help your business avoid much costlier losses later.
+A small, early investment in email security and compliance can help your business avoid far costlier losses later.

 Brad Wyro